presire/PDF-Editor/README.md

 - Ensure a PDF file has been loaded
 - Check if the PDF loaded successfully (thumbnails should be visible)

+#### ❌ Language not switching

+**Solution:**
+- Refresh the page
+- Check if JavaScript is enabled
+- Clear browser cache and try again
+- Check browser console for errors (F12)

 ### Debugging Methods

 If problems persist, check details in the browser's developer tools: